Teen-a Witch: Reception

 Alasdair Wilkins from The A.V.
 Club gave the episode a "B+" and wrote that "Mr. Ambrose is such a bizarrely wonderful asset for Bob’s Burgers.
 He’s technically an adult, which lends his absurd suggestions and demonstrably awful advice a thin sheen of credibility.
 “Teen-A-Witch” doesn’t ask the audience to take even remotely seriously that Tina is an actual witch, but it does need to provide something that can let us suspend disbelief and not believe this is the dumbest plotline imaginable."
 He also noted that this "episode also makes excellent use of Tina.
 We’ve seen the confident, trash-talking side of Tina long before now—it remains one of my favorite aspects of “Family Fracas,” which I’m going to go ahead and declare underrated—but it’s turned up to 11 for tonight’s Halloween-centric fun. […] “Teen-A-Tina” also feels unusual in that it’s one of the very few episodes where Tina is basically the bad guy from the start.
 Even when there was an episode actually called “Bad Tina,” the eldest Belcher child had her heart in the right place whenever Tammy wasn’t forcing her otherwise, give or take an occasional snide side comment to Linda."

+The episode received a 1.4 rating and was watched by a total of 3.01 million people.